This gallery contains 6 photos.

 A total of 15 models of the Hammerpede were built, each with different purposes.
 They included a cable-controlled model with full head movement (including the opening and closure of the cobra-like ‘hood’), a puppet that could wrap around Milburn’s arm, another that could snap a prosthetic arm The puppets featured cable operated understructures, composed of several vertebrae-like segments — allowing rather fluid movements.
 “We used every conceivable combination to enable Ridley to do as much practically as possible,” said Scanlan.
 “And I also shot clean passes to allow for a few shots that could be realized in CG.”

-Some shots, in fact, required MPC’s digital Hammerpede — the head regeneration, for example.
+Some shots required MPC’s digital Hammerpede — the head regeneration, for example.
 Shots either implemented a fully digital Hammerpede or a digital extension of the practical puppet.
 The CG model was sculpted by Martin Rezard in zBrush.
 The ‘layered’ structure of the Hammerpede was faithfully reproduced for the digital counterpart of the creature.
 Charles Henley, visual effects supervisor, added: “[the practical Hammerpede] had translucent skin.
 They had built an inside muscle layer and a second silicon layer to get a translucent look.
 We scanned both layers and generated a displacement map for the muscle texture.
 We re-built it CG with the two layer system and had all the light scattering based on the prosthetic and looking at how that was working.”

 When the remaining Prometheus crewmembers find Milburn’s dead body, the Hammerpede springs out of it and dives back in the liquid — never to be seen again.
 Ridley Scott, on the set of Alien, had not told the actors — excluding John Hurt — what precisely was going to happen with the chestbursting sequence.
 The director used a similar trick for the scene where the Hammerpede erupts out of Milburn’s dead lips — giving Kate Dickie [Ford] only vague information.
 Scanlan commented: “Ridley had indicated something was going to happen.
 We had the Hammerpede on the end of a monofilament wire, loaded into a dummy of Milburn that was rolled over. as we pulled it out, it was clearly an enormous shock to her.
 The screams are real.
 I think she stumbles back and falls over and that’s real too.”
 Rafe Spall added: “I think Kate Dickie’s still having nightmares about it.”